How to Use the State Reporting Test Tool

 In the Alexa app, navigate to Smart Home and then Devices.
 If the tool has been successfully enabled for your developer account, you should see extended debugging information for each device.
 The following image shows an example device:

-Each Capability states line in the tool output represents an endpoint property that you marked as proactively reported in your discovery response, the current settings for the property, and whether a query was made for that property.
+Each Capability states line in the tool output represents an endpoint capability that you marked as proactively reported in your discovery response, the current settings for each property, and whether a query was made for that property.

 For example, the Wireless In_wall Dimmer endpoint shown in the image has the following property values: